Houston Livestock Show and Rodeo: Livestock show

 HLSR is the largest indoor livestock show in the world.
-For a full week, cattle auctions are held in NRG Arena for professional breeders to sell their stock.
+For a full week, cattle auctions are held in Reliant Arena for professional breeders to sell their stock.
 The livestock show has a larger international presence than any other.
 In 2017, the Ministers of Agriculture from Russia and Colombia made official visits to HLSR, joining more than 2,600 other international businessmen representing 88 countries.
 The HLSR International Committee estimated that they facilitated more than $2.6 million in agriculture sales between livestock show participants and international visitors in 2016.

 Junior market auctions are also held.
-Children from around the state show the livestock that they have raised, including cattle, market barrow, market goats, market lambs, market broilers, market turkeys, and rabbits.
+Children from around the state show the livestock that they have raised, including cattle, market barrow, market goats, market lambs, market broilers, market turkeys and rabbits.
+These programs provide valuable educational opportunities, allowing young participants to gain experience in agriculture while also competing for scholarships that support their future education.
 The livestock are judged, with the winners auctioned off.
 It is the largest set of animals to be shown and judged of any livestock show.
 Most champion animals sell for well over market value.
 Winning children are guaranteed a certain amount of scholarship money; if the bid is larger than that amount, the excess funds are directed to the general scholarship fund.
-The 2024 Livestock and Horse Show competitions drew 37,510 entries, with junior auction sales totaling $26,198,052.
+The 2026 Livestock and Horse Show competitions drew 38,600 entries, including 33,513 Livestock Show entries and 5,087 Horse Show entries.
+Junior auction sales totaled a preliminary unaudited record of $35,217,099.